pbklink/motif-core/etc/motif-core.api.md

     getElementPropertiesArray(): EnumUiAction.ElementProperties[];
 }

+// Warning: (ae-missing-release-tag) "AllowedFieldsGridLayoutDefinition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class AllowedFieldsGridLayoutDefinition extends GridLayoutDefinition {
+    constructor(columns: readonly GridLayoutDefinition.Column[], allowedFields: readonly AllowedGridField[]);
+    // (undocumented)
+    readonly allowedFields: readonly AllowedGridField[];
+}

+// Warning: (ae-missing-release-tag) "AllowedGridField" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class AllowedGridField extends GridField {
+    // (undocumented)
+    getViewValue(record: IndexedRecord): RenderValue;
+}

 // Warning: (ae-missing-release-tag) "AllowedMarketsEnumArrayUiAction" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)